Doing Business in Beijing

 professionals with high revenues.

 - Many top 500 global enterprises (Intel, Microsoft, Motorola, Sun, Hitachi), all occupied in high-tech industries, are situated mainly in Haidian District.

-- Gross domestic product of Beijing was double
+- Gross domestic product of Beijing was double that of 2000.

 - The main economic districts and counties of Beijing: Dongcheng, Haidian, Fengtai, Tongzhou, Chaoyang, Chongwen, Shijingshan, Yanqing, Xicheng, Xuanwu, Shunyi

 - High tech and modern manufacturing companies have become the leading forces of the industrial growth of Beijing

 - Haidian hosts the Haidian Science Park, known as

 the Silicon Valley of the People's Republic of China (PRC).